Submit request or call to make an appointment.

 In babies, pulmonary stenosis happens when a baby’s heart doesn’t develop the way it should during pregnancy.
-Doctors don’t know why this happens. the cause of pulmonary stenosis is unknown.
+Doctors don’t know why this happens.
+The cause of congenital pulmonary valve stenosis is unknown.

 Doctors can identify pulmonary stenosis before birth.
-This allows treatment to occure immediately after birth.
+This allows treatment to occur immediately after birth.
 A fetal echocardiogram (fetal echo) uses sound waves to create a moving picture of the heart.
-This helps doctors see how the baby’s heart looks and works while still in the mother’s womb.
+This helps doctors see how the baby’s heart looks and works before the baby is born.

-Norton Children’s Heart Institute offers fetal echo tests at six locations in Ashland, Lexington, Louisville, Owensboro and Paducah to examine the structure of your baby’s heart.
+Norton Children’s Heart Institute offers fetal echo tests at six sites in the cities of Ashland, Lexington, Louisville, Owensboro and Paducah to examine the structure of your baby’s heart.

 In some cases, pulmonary stenosis doesn’t need to be treated.
 In severe cases, the pulmonary valve will need to be fixed or replaced.